redeye-no/grafonnet-extras/README.md

 This completely removes the nede to know and write Grafonnet, or the underlying JSON.

+## Requirements

+grafonnet-extras requires Jsonnet to run.

 ## Getting started

+grafonnet-extras works by processing input files written in Jsonnet form.
+The output is a JSON file that describes a Grafana dashboard.
+The output files can then be uploaded into a Grafana instance, or deployed as provisioned dashboards.

+### Installation

+If Jsonnet is already installed, add grafonnet-extras with

+	jb install github.com/redeye-no/grafonnet-extras/dist/10.2/@main

-grafonnet-extras can be accessed in 2 ways:
+For container-savvy users, a grafonnet-extras image can be built using

+	nerdctl build -t grafonnet-extras:latest -f grafonnet-extras.imagefile .

+The image is now ready to run, or it can be pushed to a private registry for inclusion in CI/CD pipelines.

-One is by installing and running it in Jsonnet
+### Running in Jsonnet

-	jb install github.com/redeye-no/grafonnet-extras/dist/10.0/@main
+	jsonnet examples/1-simple-dash.jsonnet

-The other is running in a container
+### Running in a container

 	nerdctl run --rm \
 	-v $(pwd)/examples:/examples \
-	-v $(pwd)/test:/tests
+	-v $(pwd)/test:/tests \
-	registry/grafonnet-extras /examples/1-simples-dash.jsonnet
+	registry/grafonnet-extras /examples/1-simple-dash.jsonnet

-Instructions for building the image are included later in this document.

-A jsonnet library on top of grafonnet that introduces an OO-friendly syntax to building Grafana dashboards.

-grafonnet-extras allows traditional developers to work with grafonnet like a typical programming language.

-## Requirements

-grafonnet-extras requires Grafonnet and Jsonnet to run.

-For container-savvy users, an imagefile for building container images in included.

-## Installation

-If Jsonnet is already installed, add grafonnet-extras with

-	jb install github.com/redeye-no/grafonnet-extras/dist/10.0/@main

-For container-savvy users, an image build file is included for running in a container.

-	cd grafonnet-extras
-	nerdctl build -t grafonet-extras:latest -f grafonnet-extras.imagefile .

-The image is now ready for use and can be pushed to a private registry for inclusion in CI/CD pipelines.

 ## Version numbering